nuest/rodman/README.md

 >
 ```

-_This works!_ The container can write the image, because the user running the container is the Docker daemon.
+_This works!_ The container can write the image, because the user running the container is the _Docker daemon_, and I have the (common) developer setup of being able to run containers without typing `sudo`.

-Start a container with `podman` as a regular user, mount the `/tmp` directory, and attempt to append to the file:
+Next, start a container with `podman` as a regular user, mount the `/tmp` directory, and attempt to append to the file:

 ```bash
 daniel@gin-nuest:~/git/rocker-versioned/rstudio/3.6.0$ podman run --rm -it -v /tmp:/tempdir docker.io/rocker/r-ver